-The MS in urban and regional planning is a two-year degree program fully accredited by the Planning Accreditation Board.
+The Master of Science in urban and regional planning is a two-year degree program fully accredited by the Planning Accreditation Board.
 It is built on the premise that planners must be educated in methods of policy analysis and that there is a common body of knowledge, represented in the core curriculum, that provides a solid foundation for all specializations in the field.

 The common core of courses and the design of the facilities allow students to get to know each other quickly.
 Students interact closely with faculty members in the classroom, in informal conversation, and while working on research projects.
 Students and faculty also collaborate in the second-year capstone courses, URP:6209 Sustainable Communities Lab I and URP:6210 Sustainable Communities Lab II, to prepare plans and reports for communities throughout Iowa.
 This work is supported by the university's Iowa Initiative for Sustainable Communities, which was created by the School of Planning and Public Affairs.

-Graduate students working toward a master's degree in urban and regional planning may elect to pursue one of the combined degree programs offered by the school in collaboration with the colleges of Education, Engineering, Law, and Public Health, the Department of Geographical and Sustainability Sciences, and the School of Social Work.
+Graduate students working toward a master's degree in urban and regional planning may elect to pursue one of the combined degree programs offered by the school in collaboration with the colleges of Education, Engineering, Law, and Public Health, and the schools of Earth, Environment, and Sustainability and Social Work (College of Liberal Arts and Sciences).

 Learning Outcomes